 To calculate the value of your Boots Points simply multiply the number of points you have by 0.01p.

-Use this Boots Advantage Points calculator to easily work out the value of your points.
+Use our Boots Advantage Points calculator to work out the value of your points easily.

 Where to Check Boots Points Balance